nautobot/nautobot-app-chatops/docs/admin/install/ipfabric_setup.md

     ```

 !!! warning
-    Configuration keys for IPFabric integration are now lowercased, compared to the old plugin.
+    Configuration keys for IPFabric integration are now lowercased, compared to the old app.

 Environment variables for this integration are the same for both, old and new configuration.